 It always helps to assess the final plan for your Houston landscape design ideas as a whole while questioning if the mapping adheres to the above principles.

 A lot of residential landscaping in Houston.
 Smart and strategic planning includes thinking about maintenance.
-So what are the vital ingredients of low maintenance landscaping?
+So what are the vital ingredients of low-maintenance landscaping in Texas?

 - Less lawn equals less work.
 That’s the best argument for hardscaping!
 Hardscaping includes the use of pavers, brick, wood, decorative stone.
 It has a lot of benefits.
 Apart from increasing curb appeal and your property value, hardscaping also reduce erosion and enhance the drainage.
 Think about including the following elements: